A Brief History of Travel and Tourism

 More importantly, the implementation of railway systems across Europe and the United States positioned the world for the Industrial Revolution.
 The United Kingdom is often cited as the first country to actively promote leisure time to its industrial class, and as a result, the country had a strong impact on the early development of the tourism industry.
 One hugely influential player in the history of travel and tourism was Englishmen Thomas Cook, who established the first-ever travel agency to provide ‘inclusive individual travel’ in the 1840s.

 This means that travellers move independently in their travels, but all the food, lodging, and travel expenses were set at a fixed price for a predetermined length of time.
 This allowed travellers to take any route they fancied throughout Europe without having to ascertain food or lodging ahead of time.
 This fact, coupled with the falling ticket prices of railways, meant that long-distance travel was dramatically cheaper and faster than ever before.
 This not only further lowered the barriers to leisure travel but also drastically increased the incidences of business-related travel.
 As one can imagine, Cook’s Tours became massively popular, and the company remains successful today as the Thomas Cook Group.

-In short, the introduction of a widespread railway system gifted a massive boost to the tourism industry; this boon would largely reflect that the airplane would have in the early-20th century.
-More so than any other technological development, the airplane opened the floodgates of mass international tourism.
-Behemoth multinational airlines such as Pan Am, Delta, and American Airlines arose during the 1900’s, and suddenly the physical boundaries between cities were rendered useless.
-It has become possible for a traveller to get nearly anywhere on the globe in less than 48 hours, for a price that most middle and working class members can achieve.
+In short, the introduction of a widespread railway system gifted a massive boost to the tourism industry; this boon would largely reflect that the aeroplane would have in the early-20th century.
+More so than any other technological development, the aeroplane opened the floodgates of mass international tourism.
+Behemoth multinational airlines such as Pan Am, Delta, and American Airlines arose during the 1900s, and suddenly the physical boundaries between cities were rendered useless.
+It has become possible for a traveller to get nearly anywhere on the globe in less than 48 hours, for a price that most middle and working-class members can achieve.